How to Embroider Letters with a Sewing Machine

 Tips for Success

-Practice a few designs on scrap, using different thicknesses (number of strands), to achieve consistency and control in spacing and size of stitches.
-You will want to tie off your thread ends conspicuously, hiding the ends under other pieces, especially if you are using white fabric.
+4. Practice a few designs on scrap, using different thicknesses (number of strands), to achieve consistency and control in spacing and size of stitches.

-Make sure you are pulling the fabric taught.
+6. Make sure you are pulling the fabric taught.
 Try a line of straight stitches and then release the fabric to be sure you are satisfied.
-Depending on your machine’s features, you may need to modify it and make some adjustments that suit your letter embroidery.
-Be patient and have fun!

 How To Embroider Letters With Brother Sewing Machines?